hnucamendi/What-are-functions/README.md

 ## FAQ

-### Why are there so many ways to declare a function!
+### Why are there so many ways to declare a function

 Learning about all the ways to call(invoke) a function can be overwhelming, but you dont really need to remember all the possible ways to make / call functions, as long as you find a method that you like.
 The reason there are so many different options is because: